andrewcooke/choochoo/docs/impulse.md

   * The studies don't seem to be reproduced.
 Again, this is understandable - it's a small field - but, again, it means the results are somewhat unreliable.
 "Ancient" conclusions are repeated, again and again.
-Until they appear solid and reliable.
+Until they appear set in stone.

   * Some emphasis seems, at best, misplaced.
 At worst it feels like obfuscation.
 The entire framework is arbitrary, yet people focus on small details (like adjusting Impulse scaling to reflect lactate levels).
+Wouldn't it be better to use a simple parametric model (like SHRIMP's `gamma`) and then fit for the results?

   * The people developing and promoting these metrics often appear to have financial motivation.